 Jon has been on the editorial boards of Atmospheric Measurement Techniques, Scientific Reports, Energy and Environmental Science, and Journal of Geophysical Research – Atmospheres.
 He is a member of the NASA/JPL Data Evaluation Panel for Atmosphere Modeling and was co-chair of the 2011 Gordon Conference on Atmospheric Chemistry.
 He has served on the scientific steering committee of the International Global Atmospheric Chemistry project (2011-2014) and on the NSERC Grant Selection Committee for physical and analytical chemistry.
 He has been given the Canadian Institute for Chemistry (CIC) Environmental Research Award (2012), was made a Fellow of the American Geophysical Union (2013), was elected to the Royal Society of Canada (2014) and was given a Killam Research Fellowship (2015).
 He is the principal investigator of a large NSERC-funded climate-clouds-aerosols research network, NETCARE (Network on Climate and Aerosols: Addressing Key Uncertainties in Remote Canadian Environments).

 Zilin completed his B.Sc. in chemistry at the University of Ottawa in April 2017.
 His undergraduate research at the A.E.
 Lalonde AMS laboratory at uOttawa focused on the development of new analytical techniques for radium, plutonium and polonium measurements in environmental samples utilizing accelerator mass spectrometry (AMS).
-He joined the Abbatt group in summer 2017.
-His current and future research includes indoor air studies on the formation of Criegee biradicals resulting from the heterogeneous oxidation of olefin with ozone, as well as their potential reactions with skin oil.
-New analytical techniques for measuring complex fatty acids using IMS-MS and LC-MS will be developed in this project.
+He joined the Abbatt group in summer 2017 for his PhD.
+His current and future research includes indoor air studies on the formation of Criegee biradicals resulting from the heterogeneous oxidation of unsaturated compounds (e.g. cooking oil) with ozone, with primary focuses on the kinetics and products.
+New analytical techniques for measuring complex triglycerides and oxygenated products using LC-MS will be developed in this project.